 - CP (Consistency and Partition Tolerance): CP says some data may not be accessible, but the rest is still consistent/accurate. choose based on the requirement analysis. for example: Cassandra, Amazon’s DynamoDB, Voldemort, Riak, SimpleDB etc.

 In a nutshell, the following are the key points that may guide when to choose what.
 When to choose what is sometimes very difficult but most of the time.
 In all the three, first out of three is very clear, only second one out of three have to choose very carefully and that must be chosen cleverly based on the experience that you have.

 - choose Consistency over Availability when your business requirements dictate atomic reads and writes.

 - choose Availability over Consistency when business requirements allow for some flexibility, to synchronizes data with some acceptable delay ( or when network failed restored in working mode).

 As an architect, the control is in your hands, choose what to do for facing a network partition.
-Network failure is obvious, don’t assume network will not fail, assume it will fail when.
-Network outages can be either short duration or long duration, it can be in different form.
+Network failure is obvious, don’t assume the network will not fail, assume it will fail when.
+Network outages can be either short duration or long duration, it can be in different things.

 In a nutshell, first of all analyse the requirements of your application, database, NFR and ask possible question to yourself, few of them as: